Cape honey bee: Interaction with African bees

-In 1990 beekeepers transported Cape honey bees into northern South Africa, where they don't occur naturally.
+In 1990 beekeepers transported Cape honey bees into northern South Africa, where they do not occur naturally.
 This has created a problem for the region's African honey bee populations.
 Reproducing diploid females without fertilization bypasses the eusocial insect hierarchy; an individual more related to her own offspring than to the offspring of the queen will trade her inclusive fitness benefits for individual fitness benefit of producing her own young.

 This opens up the possibility of social parasitism: If a female worker expressing the thelytokous phenotype from a Cape honey bee colony can enter a colony of A.m. scutellata, she can potentially take over that African bee colony.
-A behavioral consequence of the thelytoky phenotype is queen pheromonal mimicry, which means the parasitic workers can sneak their eggs in to be raised with those from the African bees, and their eggs aren't policed by the African bee workers because they're similar to the African bee queen's eggs.
+A behavioral consequence of the thelytoky phenotype is queen pheromonal mimicry, which means the parasitic workers can sneak their eggs in to be raised with those from the African bees.
+Although their eggs are removed by other workers, African honey bee workers are not efficient enough to remove every egg, it has been suggested that is because they're similar to the honey bee queen's eggs.

 As a result, the parasitic A.m. capensis workers increase in number within a host colony, while numbers of the A.m. scutellata workers that perform foraging duties (A.m. capensis workers are greatly under-represented in the foraging force of an infested colony) dwindle, owing to competition in egg laying between A.m. capensis workers and the queen, and to the eventual death of the queen.
 This causes the death of the colony upon which the capensis females depended, so they will then seek out a new host colony.

 Thelytokous parthenogenesis and maintenance of heterozygosity

 Parthenogenesis is a natural form of reproduction in which growth and development of embryos occur without fertilisation.
 Thelytoky is a particular form of parthenogenesis in which the development of a female individual occurs from an unfertilized egg.
 Automixis is a form of thelytoky, but there are different kinds of automixis.
 The kind of automixis relevant here is one in which two haploid products from the same meiosis combine to form a diploid zygote.

-Cape honeybee workers expressing the thelytoky phenotype can produce progeny by automictic thelytoky with central fusion (see diagram).
+Cape honey bee workers expressing the thelytoky phenotype can produce progeny by automictic thelytoky with central fusion (see diagram).
 Central fusion allows heterozygosity to be largely maintained.
 The oocytes that undergo automixis display a greater than 10-fold reduction in the rate of crossover recombination.
 The low recombination rate in automictic oocytes favors maintenance of heterozygosity and the avoidance of inbreeding depression.

 Impact on other animals

-Although the Cape honeybee is regarded as being less aggressive than the African honeybee (A.m. scutellata) it can still be dangerous to people and other animals especially if the bees swarm and become defensive.
-In 2021 a group of sixty African penguins were killed by Cape honeybees in a very rare incidence of the penguins coming into contact with a local hive.
+Although the Cape honey bee is regarded as being less aggressive than the African honey bee (A.m. scutellata) it can still be dangerous to people and other animals especially if the bees swarm and become defensive.
+In 2021 a group of sixty African penguins were killed by Cape honey bees in a very rare incidence of the penguins coming into contact with a local hive.